Lean (proof assistant): Editors integration

-Lean has an interface, implemented as a Visual Studio Code extension and Language Server Protocol server, that differentiates it from other interactive theorem provers.
+Interfacing is done via a client-extension and Language Server Protocol server.

 It has native support for Unicode symbols, which can be typed using LaTeX-like sequences, such as "\times" for "×".
 Lean can also be compiled to JavaScript and accessed in a web browser and has extensive support for meta-programming.

-Started in 2017, the user-maintained library mathlib contains the largest collection of mathematics that has been formalized in Lean.
-As of February 2023, mathlib contains over 100,000 theorems and 1,000,000 lines of code.

-Lean has gotten attention from mathematicians Thomas Hales and Kevin Buzzard.
-Hales is using it for his project, Formal Abstracts.
-Buzzard uses it for the Xena project.
-One of the Xena Project's goals is to rewrite every theorem and proof in the undergraduate math curriculum of Imperial College London in Lean.

-Examples (Lean 3)
+Examples (Lean 4)

 The natural numbers can be defined as an inductive type.
 This definition is based on the Peano axioms and states that every natural number is either zero or the successor of some other natural number.